 A wide range of organizations, from corporations with thousands of employees to small startups, rely on computer network architects to design communication solutions that effectively meet a myriad of operational needs.
-Determining how to become a computer network architect involves understanding what a computer network architect does, the educational requirements for the position, computer network analyst salary figures, and the future growth of this role.
+Determining how to become a computer network architect involves understanding what a computer network architect does, the educational requirements for the position, computer network architect salary figures, and the future growth of this role.
 Individuals looking to pursue careers as computer network architects can consider earning an online bachelor’s degree in management information systems (MIS).

 What Does a Computer Network Architect Do?